grpc/grpc.github.io/docs/tutorials/basic/csharp.md

 language, which is currently in beta release: you can find out more in the [proto3 language guide](https://developers.google.com/protocol-buffers/docs/proto3) and [C# generated code reference](https://developers.google.com/protocol-buffers/docs/reference/csharp-generated).
-For information about the new version in the protocol buffers Github repository, see the [release notes](https://github.com/google/protobuf/releases).
+For information about the new version in the protocol buffers GitHub repository, see the [release notes](https://github.com/google/protobuf/releases).

 <div id="toc"></div>